Common boiler problems and how to fix them

 2. The boiler doesn’t fire

-The pilot light on your boiler should be on at all times.
-If your boiler isn’t firing up on heating cycles or for hot water, the first thing to check is whether the pilot light is lit, as without it ignition cannot occur.
+Fix: The first thing to check is whether the pilot light is lit, as without it ignition cannot occur.
 Common causes of a pilot light going out are a faulty thermocouple which is not letting gas flow properly or a problem with the gas supply itself.
 If you suspect the latter, contact your gas supplier immediately.

 Another reason why your boiler may not be igniting is that the water pressure is too low.
 Check the pressure gauge - if the pressure is below one, this will explain why your boiler won’t switch on.
 Some older models of boiler allow you to manually adjust the water pressure via a valve, but always check the manufacturer’s instructions for what the optimum setting should be.
 It is also a good idea to look for any visible signs of a leak in the system which could be causing the pressure to drop, or you might need to replace the pressure-relief valve.